Republican anti-Trump money splits: Spend now, or wait until 2024?

 "If all of these people, all the Republicans, wanted their party back, they'd do everything they could to make sure Trump and the wackos got crushed next year," he said.

-(Reporting by Alexandra Ulmer in San Francisco and Tim Reid in Los Angeles; Additional reporting by Jason Lange in Washington D.C.; Editing by Ross Colvin and Daniel Wallis)
+(Reporting by Alexandra Ulmer in San Francisco and Tim Reid in Los Angeles; Additional reporting by Jason Lange in Washington; Editing by Ross Colvin and Daniel Wallis)

 ((alexandra.ulmer@thomsonreuters.com; Twitter: @AlexandraUlmer;))